 Should there be no college vehicle available, or if for other reasons you are required to use your own car for approved college business, the district will reimburse you at the federally-approved mileage rate.
-In order to receive this repayment for mileage within Ventura County, it is necessary to file a Mileage Reimbursement Claim Form with your Division Dean.
+In order to receive this repayment for mileage within Ventura County, it is necessary to file a Mileage Reimbursement Claim Form (which can be found under Business Tools in the faculty portal) with your Division Dean.
 Please file a Travel Request Form for mileage outside of Ventura County.